redhat-et/augur-chatbot/README.md

 cd augur-chatbot
 ```
 2. **Create a .env file with your Augur Database credentials**
-run `uv sync` to pull down python dependencies.
-If you dont have the `uv` dependency management tool for python, make sure its installed.

-3. **Create a .env file with your Augur Database credentials**
 You can either:
 Connect to an existing Augur instance (e.g., with replica data), or
 Spin up a local instance and populate it with repository data of your choosing.